cindyloo/devart-template/project_summary.md

 ![](https://raw.github.com/cindyloo/devart-template/master/project_images/photo.JPG)

 #Link to Prototype
-coming soon...
-I just got the stop-motion animation simulation (from the live video) going...

 please see my GitHub oF repository- as noted in the /project_code section and the external Libraries openFramworks, node.js, and CouchDB